-Depending on the surgery procedure that will be needed, the oral surgeons will decide the type of anaesthesia to be administered.
-We will also ascertain your comfort levels before selecting the anaesthetic to be employed.
+Depending on the oral surgery procedure that will be needed, the oral surgeons will decide the type of anesthesia to be administered.
+We will also ascertain your comfort levels before selecting the anesthetic to be employed.

-Local Anaesthesia: The oral surgeon or dentist will first numb the involved area with an anaesthetic solution.
+Local Anaesthesia: The oral surgeon or dentist will first numb the involved area with an anesthetic solution.